By , JD; and , JD, JD, MEM;

 Each year, EPCRA requires owners or operators of a facility to submit a toxic chemical release form for each listed toxic chemical that was manufactured, processed, or otherwise used in excess of the threshold levels.
 The information from these reports makes up the Toxic Release Inventory (TRI).

 Listed toxic chemicals.
-A list of regulated chemicals is available at 40 C.F.R. § 372.65 .
-The Administrator has discretion to add or remove chemicals.
+A list of regulated chemicals is available at .
+The administrator has discretion to add or remove chemicals.

 Thresholds.
 For a toxic chemical used at a facility, the threshold for reporting is 10,000 pounds per year.
 For a toxic chemical manufactured or processed at a facility, the threshold is 25,000 pounds per year.
-The Administrator may revise (and has revised) these thresholds.
+The administrator may revise these thresholds.

 Timing.
 These reports must be made online using the EPA’s TRI-MEweb interface (except for trade secret submissions).
 The reports must be submitted by July 1 each year, but the Administrator can change the reporting frequency and deadlines.

 Penalties.
 Anyone violating these reporting requirements may be assessed a civil penalty of not more than $25,000 per violation.
 Each day of continued violation counts as a new violation.
-The EPA Administrator may assess these penalties or bring an action in U.S. District Court.
+The EPA administrator may assess these penalties or bring an action in a U.S. district court.
 Citizens may also bring a civil action against a facility owner or operator for a violation of these provisions.